TechRZN-DNS/TechRZN-Blocklist-Collection/README.en.md

 ---

 ## 🛰️ Mission & Vision
-> **High-Performance Blocklists • Daily Updates • 100% Cleaned**
+> **High-Performance Blocklists • Updated Daily • 100% Cleaned**

 Welcome to the **TechRZN Filter-Hub**.
-This repository offers a highly optimized "All-in-One" solution for **AdGuard Home, Pi-hole, and Technitium**.
-Through automated deduplication and an intelligent whitelist, we guarantee protection without "overblocking."
+This repository provides a highly optimized "All-in-One" solution for **AdGuard Home, Pi-hole, and Technitium**.
+Through automated deduplication and an intelligent whitelist, we guarantee protection without "overblocking".

 ---

 ## ❤️ Support & Community
-If the **TechRZN Filter-Hub** helps you secure your network, I would be happy about your support on Patreon!
+If the **TechRZN Filter-Hub** helps you secure your network, I would be delighted to have your support on Patreon!

 <p align="center">
   <a href="https://patreon.com/TechRZN">